 This was the day I started my new job with the start-up company.
 It was the day when I pulled the wheel of fate a little too strong that it stopped on the total opposite side of life, changing my perspective on life forever.

 In this start-up company, I was given the title of firmware engineer – my dream job.
 However, it was not given to me as soon as I started working.
 There was a mistake that happened, though, and it took eight months before things were finally set right.

 This dream happened in exchange for everything I enjoyed in my previous work.

 From a modern office located in the middle of a bustling city, I moved into a warehouse beside a river in an industrial park.
 Whenever I look at the windows, I no longer see skyscrapers but trees and unmaintained vacant lots.

 Honestly, I missed the hotel-like comfort rooms, the scenic skyline of Metro Manila, and the fast elevators.

-Previously, I went to the office neat, straight out from a comfortable airconditioned bus.
-This time, every day, it seemed I can already drip the sweat from my shirt by squeezing it.
+Previously, I went to the office neat, straight out of a comfortable airconditioned bus.
+This time, every day, it seemed I could already drip the sweat from my shirt by squeezing it.
 You know, I had to hop on 2 jeepneys, 2 tricycles, and walk for 15 minutes just to reach the office.

-In my past work, my taste buds were really excited to eat whenever it was lunchtime.
-This time, I cloy the taste of the meals served in repeat every other day.
+My taste buds were really excited to eat whenever it was lunchtime in my past work.
+This time, I cloy the taste of the meals repeatedly served every other day.
 Literally, we were in the middle of a closed area, where you need to ride a car just to buy decent meals.